Lumby BC Travel Guide

 Don’t miss a visit to Lumby, the beautiful small town in the North Okanagan.
 Lumby is a gateway to lakes and backcountry areas in the Monashee Mountains.

 Collect the moments, not things – easy to do in Lumby BC

 Lumby BC is a small community located at the north end of the beautiful Okanagan Valley at the edge of the Monashee Mountains.
 It’s only 25 km east of the city of Vernon, British Columbia.
 The village is a relaxed and friendly place, with many charming quirks.

 Is it worth a visit?

 Absolutely!
 There is more to see than just the picturesque village.

-Today, the village is growing but the small town spirit is strong alive.
-The village population is just under 1,800.
+Today, the village is growing but the small-town spirit is strongly alive.
+The village population is around 2000.
 Approximately another 4,400 people live in the rural communities of Cherryville, Mabel Lake and Whitevale.

 Lumby’s image has improved a lot over the last few years.
 When people ask where I live and I say Lumby BC, they don’t ask anymore why I chose Lumby for my home.
 I don’t have to explain anymore why I’m here.
 It’s a unique place, the village of Lumby BC and its surrounding wilderness areas.

 People come here for hiking, fishing and camping in the provincial parks.
 You will find clear mountain lakes and many remote areas to hike in.